 - Distemper-Adenovirus 2 (Hepatitis)-Parvovirus-Parainfluenza(or DHPP): recommended in all dogs, these viruses cause gastrointestinal, respiratory, and sometimes neurologic disease in dogs and are often fatal

-- Rabies: required by state law in all dogs over 16 weeks of age (12 weeks in Canada), even indoor-only dogs as bats are notorious for getting inside homes
+- Rabies: required in all dogs over 16 weeks of age (12 weeks in Canada), even indoor-only dogs as bats are notorious for getting inside homes

 - Lepto-4: recommended in dogs with access to the outdoors, especially those that swim or hunt

 - Leptospira is a bacteria spread by infected wildlife urine, which dogs can acquire through contact (i.e. through nose when sniffing) leading to liver and kidney disease, can be fatal